unxs0/docker-odoo-adhoc/rancher-gce/postfix-dockprox/README.rst

 Uses AdHoc Rancher Catalog Odoo containers what have the special ENV variables for configuring postfix for mail proxy: VIRTUAL_DOMAIN

 Rancher AdHoc base catalog item provides other Postfix configuration ENV items.
-Like myhostname, mydestination and relayhost.
+Like myhostname, mydestination, relayhost, and the sasl user and sasl password for use with the relayhost.

 Details